The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Preliminaries

 A graphical illustration of the piecewise heterogeneous anisotropic H\"older spaces is given in Figure~\ref{fig:anisohol}.
 Clearly, Definition~\ref{def:genhol} subsumes the anisotropic H\"older space in Definition~\ref{def:hol} with $R=1$.
-According to Definition~\ref{def:genhol}, any $h\in\mathcal H_\lambda^{A_{\bar\alpha},d}(\mathfrak X)$ is anisotropic on each $\Xi_r$ with a smoothness parameter $\alpha_r\in(0,1]^d$ and the same harmonic mean $\bar\alpha$ for all $\Xi_r$.
-We again emphasize that discontinuities are allowed at the boundaries of boxes $\Xi_r$, $r=1,\dots,R$.
+According to Definition~\ref{def:genhol}, any $h\in\mathcal H_\lambda^{A_{\bar\alpha},d}(\mathfrak Y)$ is anisotropic on each $\Psi_r$ with a smoothness parameter $\alpha_r\in(0,1]^d$ and the same harmonic mean $\bar\alpha$ for all $\Psi_r$.
+We again emphasize that discontinuities are allowed at the boundaries of boxes $\Psi_r$, $r=1,\dots,R$.

-Definition~\ref{def:genhol} does not impose a specific structure on the partition $\mathfrak X$ other than a box partition.
-However, we will later see that depending on the approximation metric, our approximation theory will require it to be a tree-based recursive structure defined in the next section (see Figure~\ref{fig:partition} below).
-Nonetheless, since every box partition can be extended to the required form by adding more splits, this discrepancy is not practically an issue.
-We refer the reader to Section~\ref{sec:partition} and Section~\ref{sec:dennet} for more discussion.
+Definition~\ref{def:genhol} does not impose a specific structure on the partition $\mathfrak Y$ other than a box partition.
+However, we will later see that, depending on the approximation metric, our approximation theory will require $\mathfrak X_0$ to be a tree-based recursive structure defined in the next section (see Figure~\ref{fig:partition} below).
+Nonetheless, as every box partition can be extended to the required form by adding more splits, this discrepancy can be addressed, but it may harm our posterior contraction rate.
+We refer the reader to Section~\ref{sec:dennet} for more discussion.

-\begin{remark} We compare Definition~\ref{def:genhol} with piecewise smooth function spaces widely investigated in the literature.
+\begin{myremark} We compare Definition~\ref{def:genhol} with piecewise smooth function spaces widely investigated in the literature.
 Approximation rates for piecewise smooth functions with smooth jump curves/surfaces have been extensively studied in two dimensions \citep[e.g.,][]{candes2000curvelets,candes2004new,guo2007optimally} as well as in higher dimensions \citep{chandrasekaran2008representation,petersen2018optimal,imaizumi2019deep}.
-All these studies deal with smooth functions with smooth jump curves/surfaces under the isotropy assumption.
-On the other hand, our definition deals with different anisotropic smoothness parameters for the boxes in a box partition, and hence seems takes some flexibility.
-Our jump surfaces, however, are restricted to hyper-planes parallel to the coordinates. \end{remark}
+All these studies deal with smooth functions with smooth jump curves/surfaces under the isotropy assumption. contrariwise, our definition deals with different anisotropic smoothness parameters for the boxes in a box partition, and hence seems to offer some flexibility.
+Our jump surfaces, however, are restricted to hyper-planes parallel to the coordinates. \end{myremark}